Intercalated BSc in Global Health

 We welcome applications from medical students whether from the University of Bristol or elsewhere, to join our innovative one year intercalated BSc course in Global Health.

 This highly successful course is run by the Centre in conjunction with the School for Policy Studies.
-Dr Matthew Ellis, Course Director, heads a team of experts in all aspects of global health.
+Dr Dan Magnus, Course Director, heads a team of experts in all aspects of global health.

 The course consists of taught units and a project leading to a dissertation: